 If a change in venue is not right for you, think about including your pet in wedding photos either before or after the actual ceremony.

 - Next, consider your pet’s temperament.
 Does your pet act out when he or she is around a lot of people, or children?
 Will the situation distress your pet?
 These are all things you should think about ahead of time.
 Sometimes a pet will act differently when it is in a new environment, or there are people around he is not used to.
-Using a pet sitter they are comfortable with, or even just a short leash, like these found at Pet’s Mart, may help.
+Using a pet sitter they are comfortable with, or even just a short leash.

 Just like having children in a wedding party, make sure you have a backup plan if you choose to include your pet and they do not exactly cooperate when it is time for the ceremony.
 Perhaps you could have someone ready to carry your pet, or even wheel them down the aisle in a wagon.